dmd-program/dmd-100/projects/open_design/open_source_toy.md

 How will you help users gain mastery of using the kit?

-1. **Create instructions for your users to follow.** They can include photos or drawings, diagrams, audio, pre-recorded video, and/or step-based text instructions.
+1. **Create instructions for your users to follow.** Instructions can include any one of or combination of photos or drawings, diagrams, audio, pre-recorded video, and/or step-based text instructions.
+Select your media based on the user's age.

+1. Photo Documentation should include a knolling image in the popular style of display known as knolling

 ## Testing, feedback, and iteration